v1xingyue/ngx_tool/README.md

 ngx_tool
 ========

 A tool to make nginx modules.
+It will become very easy to make nginx modules by this tool.

 <pre><code>
 $./ngx_tool hello